-Community Committees appear to be most effective when there is appropriate balance in the committee membership, an independent chair and appointments are made by an independent body where practical.
+Committees such as CCC's appear to be most effective when there is an independent chair and an appropriate balance in the committee membership, with chair and committee appointments being made by an independent body where practical.
 Committees can play a vital role in the provision of factual information about the project, identifying and resolving issues that arise that require multi-stakeholder cooperation to resolve and dispensing with inaccurate perceptions about the project and related events.